cornwarecjp/amiko-pay/doc/architecture_prototype3.md

 Messages
 ========

-A message contains

-* the message type
-* of course, the message contents
-* the message destination.
-This is the combination of the ID of the destination and a description of the type of the destination.
-The type description is necessary to prevent collisions between the ID namespaces of different types.

 Incoming events (e.g. network data) are messages, but internal messaging is also done with messages.
 In some cases, messages need to be stored as part of the